japandan/lightsail_wp/README.md

 2. In the box for setup script, paste the text from the bootstrap file.
 This will automatically copy the LAMPWP file from this repo and us it to configure the server for wordpress.
 It will install php, wordpress, mysql, etc.

 3. Set up the public IP of the lightsail instance and try to open the webpage.
-You will have to open http & https in the Lightsail network settings      and maybe the firewall for the instance.
+You will have to open http & https in the Lightsail network settings and the firewall for the instance.
 Login to the server and set up the vhosts.conf and ssl.
 Scripts are in this repo which should be created in /root/lightsail_wp during the installation process.

 4. Optionally, change the ssh port by editing /etc/ssh/sshd_config, adding "port #", systemctl restart sshd, and adding the new port to the Lightsail firewall.
+I should automate this so there is a non-standard ssh port.

 5. Run the script addssl.sh to install certbot and the free ssl certificates